Norskeaksel/My-solutions-to-Kattis-problems/README.md

 Here you'll find cpp files that containts the code I wrote to solve the kattis problem of the same name as the cpp file.
-If you want to see the original problem, go to https://open.kattis.com/ and write the name of the cpp file in the search bar in the upper right corner.
+If you want to see the original problem, go to https://open.kattis.com/ and write the name of the cpp file in the search bar in the upper right corner and press enter.